Random-Map-Scripting/maps-in-development/README.md

 👩‍🔬 Needs testing

-## Wipeout
+## Tideout
-It's like Hideout - but with water in the middle.
+It's like Hideout - but with water.

 👨‍🔧 To do:
 - look at wood/huntables near base